niemaattarian/MD5-Hashing-Algorithm/Overview.md

 This repository is presented with a README.md with a quick description of what was tasked and what the MD5 is by definition.
 In the directory named `MD5` contains the C file of `main.c` where the code for the MD5 hash digest is located.

-Also in this repository is the code breakdown of the SHA-256 hashing algorithm located in the `vidoes` directory.
+Also in this repository is the code breakdown of the SHA-256 hashing algorithm located in the `videos` directory.
 This was done throughout the semester breaking down how hashing algorithms work and what's included, such as padding and unions.

 # Run
 The following steps will be a guide to download, compile and run the code.